- 1 Solenoid Valves

 12v or 24v Valves?

 The short answer is it doesn’t really matter.
-Although 24v valves are technically faster, the difference is so small you will not notice.
+24v technically operate slightly faster (very slightly) and use less current, the difference is so small you will not notice.

 I started with 12v valves, then added some 24v valves and for quite a while I used both (not at the same time).
 I then settled on 24v to simplify things and upgraded some of the 12v coils to 24v ones.
 24v have a benefit of requiring less current so a smaller power supply can be used.
 For 12v valves I recommend a minimum of 5amps and for 24v 3amps is ok.
 However, I still use a 24v 5amp supply so I have extra margin.